gongxjtju/MSFBinder/README.md

 DWT method

-The code of DWT method can be gained from https://figshare.com/articles/Improved_detection_of_DNA-binding_proteins_via_compression_technology_on_PSSM_information/5104084
+The code of DWT method and line_map functon can be gained from https://figshare.com/articles/Improved_detection_of_DNA-binding_proteins_via_compression_technology_on_PSSM_information/5104084

 188D method